 There are two emergency shelters serving single adults including veterans: COTS Waystation and ANEW Place.
 COTS operates the Firehouse and Main Street Family Shelters for households with children.
 COTS Daystation is a drop-in center for homeless adults and families.
-The confidential shelter operated by STEPS To End Domestic Violence serves homeless women and children fleeing domestic violence.
+The confidential shelter operated by STEPS to End Domestic Violence serves homeless women and children fleeing domestic violence was expanded in this year, in response to pandemic related needs.
 Spectrum Youth and Family Services operates a shelter for homeless youth.
-Each shelter offers case management and housing search assistance to help participants move out of shelter into transitional or permanent housing, with necessary follow-up support for maintaining housing.
+Each shelter reduced and deconcentrated operations in congregate settings, for pandemic infection control.
+Residents were relocated to hotels, under the Emergency Housing Initiative.
+Each shelter and hotel space offer case management and housing search assistance to help participants move out of shelter into transitional or permanent housing, with necessary follow-up support for maintaining housing.
 It remains a goal of the Jurisdiction and the Continuum to increase the actual number of permanent housing and permanent supportive housing options, so that participants will have opportunities to quickly transition out of the emergency shelters.

 With 2020 CDBG funding, the following goal will be achieved: over 560 households, including adults and children fleeing domestic violence, will receive shelter and services through STEPS in the next year.

-With local, state and other federal funding, two emergency family shelters will house up to 60 individuals through COTS.
+With local, state and other federal funding, two emergency family shelters will house up to 60 individuals through COTS, pandemic recovery permitting.
 Spectrum will house up to 8 youth in their emergency shelter and 8 in their Pearl Street SRO transitional housing.
 Single adults will have access to 56 emergency housing beds at Waystation and Anew Place and 11 individuals or family members will have access to emergency housing at COTS' Smith House.
-The City and the State are committed to maintaining a seasonal low-barrier shelter during the winter and spring which is operated by ANEW Place.
-The City is pursuing a year round low-barrier shelter.
+ANEW Place will continue to operate the new year-round, non-congregate, low barrier facility at the Champlain Inn.

 ESG funding is used for emergency shelter operations and case management, Rapid Re-housing Rental Assistance, and HMIS.
-In the current ESG program year, 64% of HUD ESG funds were allocated to emergency shelter, 24% to HMIS and 12% to Rapid Re-Housing.

 In addition to these programs, the State of Vermont serves the homeless who qualify with an Emergency Services Motel Voucher program with cold weather exemptions available to those in need when temperatures drop below freezing.
-Harbor Place, a former Econo-Lodge in Shelburne, provides up to 55 beds of temporary housing.
-Units include single rooms with refrigerators and microwaves and one- and two-room kitchenette units.
-Homeless guests include domestic violence victims, those with severe mental illness, as well as the general homeless population.
-Onsite service providers include CVOEO, Safe Harbor (which includes some medical care onsite), STEPS, Howard, and Reach-Up.
-Case managers are available 40 hours/week.
-There is a property manager onsite at night as well as during the day and on weekends.
+This program was expanded for COVID response and currently provides outreach services and emergency accommodation to more than 700 individuals in Chittenden County.
+Harbor Place, a former Econo-Lodge in Shelburne, provides up to 55 beds of temporary and substance free housing.
+Units include single rooms with refrigerators and microwaves and one- and tworoom kitchenette units.
+Onsite service providers include CVOEO, Safe Harbor, STEPS, Howard, and Reach-Up.
+The former Ho-Hum Motel was purchased with COVID relief funding and operated by Champlain Housing Trust to create an essential 32 COVID quarantine or isolation rooms, along with supported services for members of the community experiencing homelessness.